Financing Your Degree

 Financial aid and other educational funding options include:

-For U.S. citizens and permanent residents, the options for financial assistance include federal loans, private loans, and grants.
+For U.S. citizens and permanent residents, the options for financial assistance include federal and private loans.
 Awards vary from year to year depending on the number of applicants, their financial need, and available resources.
 We encourage you to apply for financial aid at the same time you apply for Nursing@Simmons.

 To be eligible for loans, applicants must be accepted into the program, enrolled at least half time, and current on payments for any previous Federal Stafford or Perkins loans.

 Half-time status is described as follows: registered in at least 5 credits.